tudorpintea999/kailua/book/src/validator.md

 These parameters can be passed in as CLI arguments or set as environment variables

 #### Proof Requests
-The following first set of parameters determine where/how requests are made:
+The following first set of parameters determines where/how requests are made:
 * `boundless_rpc_url`: The rpc endpoint of the L1 chain where the Boundless network is deployed.
 * `boundless_wallet_key`: The wallet private key to use to send proof request transactions.
 * `boundless_offchain`: (Optional) Flag instructing whether to submit proofs off-chain.